jiaohehu/NPreview/DOC-diagram.md

 The overall size of the quadrilateral is controlled by the *rectw* and *recth* parameter, which specifies the width and height of the shape in grid unit length.
+The following example draws a rectangle with a width of 5 and height of 3, and its lower-left position is aligned with (1,1).

+    set rectw 5
+    set recth 3
+    rect (1,1)

 These settings apples to all quadrilaterals.
-For a parallelgram, this means that the horizontal difference between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference between the upper parallel line and lower parallel line is always equal to (recth).
+For a parallelgram, this means that the horizontal difference between its lower-left and upper-right hand corner is always equal to *rectw*, and the height difference between the upper parallel line and lower parallel line is always equal to *recth*.

 However, for a parallelgram, the topleft and bottomright part of the rect area will be sliced off to make the shape of a parallelgram.
-The amount of incursion is determined by the (slant) setting.
+The amount of incursion is determined by the *slant* setting.
 This setting is a number between 0.1 and 0.9.
 It describes the portion of the total width that is to make up the "slanting" part of the parallelgram.
-For example, if it is set to "0.3" which is default, it means that 30 percent of the overall width will be used for slanting.
+For example, if it is set to "0.3" which is the default, it means that 30 percent of the overall width will be used for slanting.
 This means 30 percent of the distance of the overall width from top left corner moving towards the right, and 30 percent of the overall width from the bottom right corner moving towards the left, will be the "slanting" part of the parallelgram.
+The following example will draw a parallelgram such that its slanted part is half the width of the overall parallgram.

+    set rectw 5
+    set recth 3
+    set slant 0.5
+    rect.parallelgram (1,1)

 The `rect.rhombus` shape is drawn with diamond head and tail pointing to the left and right.
 There is currently no provision to change its size so it will be the same size for now.

+    set rectw 5
+    set recth 3
+    rect.rhombus (1,1)

 The `rect.trapezoid` shape is drawn with a base larger than the top.
 Also, the encroachmentment from the left at the top is 20 percent of the